 Various Types of Feline Sneezing

 Cats can get allergies just like people do.
-If you are having allergy problems and you cat seems to be sneezing more than usual, it could very well be allergies.
+If you are having allergy problems and your cat seems to be sneezing more than usual, it could very well be allergies.
+For example, you may also notice your cat scratching itself more often and having irritated skin if allergies is the cause for the sneezing.
 Common allergies include reactions to:

 - Chemical cleaners